 Start-up club Western United won their A-League license in December 2018 and quickly created an organisation in the lead up to playing their first game in October 2019.
 Unlike many start-ups who leave learning and development strategies until later in the organisational growth journey, Western United have woven the development of its people and community into the fabric of their core values from the beginning - togetherness, growth and effort.

-Prior to the impact of COVID, WUFC were in discussion with VU in the development of a club leaning and development strategy.
+Prior to the impact of COVID, WUFC were in discussion with VU in the development of a club learning and development strategy.
 With the virus hitting hard in March, WUFC played their last game on 23 March 2020 and were faced with standing down all of their playing list and football department staff for 3 months, with administration working reduced hours.
 Quickly needing to change tact to provide players and staff with purpose and keep them engaged, WUFC and VU Polytechnic built a series of remote-delivered leadership and professional development short courses to enhance the capability of the club’s people.

 Courses delivered focussed on communication, time management, emotional intelligence, influence and social media awareness.
 For VU Polytechnic Manager of Business Growth, Ronnie Webster, the collaboration has been all about listening to industry needs.